 The terminal will be awarded the Green Building Council Finland's BREEAM (Building Research Establishment Environmental Assessment Method) certificate with a rating 'very good'.

-We are currently building a new terminal building in Hakkila, Vantaa.
-The building will apply for LEED Silver environmental certification.
+New terminal building in Hakkila, Vantaa will apply for LEED Silver environmental certification.
 In the new terminal, special attention has been paid to heat recovery.
 The basic electricity in the new terminal building will be generated by solar energy and there will be preparations for the use of electric cars by building charging points.

 New upgraded devices also reduce energy consumption.
 Directing import traffic directly to the main terminal closest to the destination for sorting avoids unnecessary intermediate handling and at the same time reduces emissions between the largest cities.